-Welcome to our Governors’ section.
+Welcome to our Governors’ section

 Please find below details of how our Governing body is structured, including the names, categories, responsibilities and terms of appointment for each Governor.

 I have had the privilege of being a school governor at Murston for 20 years and have found it hugely rewarding.
 My children had a positive experience at Murston, now Sunny Bank, and I became a governor to help ensure that all children have the same opportunities that they had.
-I am currently serving as Vice Chair and am excited about supporting our new Chair and The Island Learning Trust ( TILT ) to ensure that all our children strive to “be the best that you can be “, an ideal that I will also try my hardest to uphold.
+I am currently serving as Chair and am excited about supporting The Island Learning Trust ( TILT ) to ensure that all our children strive to “be the best that you can be “, an ideal that I will also try my hardest to uphold.

 I am currently the Sunny Bank Primary School Staff governor and have been governor for Sunny Bank for 2yrs.
 My role in the school is the Nursery Manager and Early Years SENCo.
 I am an experienced teacher of 22yrs and have worked in all age ranges from Nursery to Year 6.
 My current role as a governor is to challenge pupil outcomes and data.
 I have been responsible for supporting governors with looking at and analysing pupil data and looking at how staff are developing pupil outcomes.